t4rra/CCStopper/README.md

   - it will now update hosts file if entries already exists (fixed #80)
   - new comments surrounding entries in hosts file
   - it _should_ migrate old entries, but it hasn't been extensively tested
-- New module for patching the creative cloud app
+- New module for patching the creative cloud app's buttons
   - credit to AbsentForeskin on the genP discord
-  - restart recommended after patching
+  - system restart recommended after patching
 - re-written the installer/online scripts to work with multiple files
-- Created logo for shortcut icons (its very original trust)
+- Created logo for shortcut icons (its very original)
 - Documentation update
 ###### Read previous changelogs from [the releases](https://github.com/eaaasun/CCStopper/releases) <!-- omit in toc -->